SOLAR PROJECT TITLE GUIDELINES

 - The political subdivision, county and other notations as will accurately locate the property.

-- A Certification signed by the surveyor, in standard form provided by SolRiver below.
+- A Certification signed by the surveyor, on the standard form provided by SolRiver below.

 * = if applicable